 - 1. Writing on skin and clothes is not permitted. - 2.
 Hair shall be clean, neatly combed, and should not obscure vision, bring excessive attention to the student or cause distraction to the learning environment. - 3.
-Clothing that is torn may not expose skin above the knee. - 4.
+Clothing that is torn may not expose skin in an indecent manner. - 4.
 For reasons of safety and health, clothing that may be hazardous shall be restricted.
 Examples include pants that drag excessively on the floor or that do not fit properly at the waist, chains and ropes on clothing. - 5.
 Shoes or sandals must be worn at all times to conform to the State Health Law.
 House slippers, shoes with skates and shoes with cleat type soles shall not be worn in the building. - 6.
-Suggestive/obscene writing, weaponry, or alcohol themes on patches or clothing are not allowed. - 7.
+Suggestive/obscene writing, weaponry, or alcohol themes on patches or clothing are not allowed - 7.
 The wearing of sunglasses, hats, bandanas, and caps in the school building is inappropriate and unacceptable. - 8.
 See-through or cut off t-shirts, bare midriffs, tank tops, spaghetti strapped tops, tube tops, halter tops, or underwear worn as outer garments are inappropriate and unacceptable. - 9.
-Shorts and skirts need to be of a reasonable length and appropriate length for the student even when sitting.
-(Loose "running shorts" are discouraged,) - 10.
-Clothing that is too revealing or shows an inappropriate amount of skin may not be worn. - 11.
-Skin-tight/see-through pants may not be worn. - 12.
+Shorts and skirts need to be of a reasonable length and appropriate length for the student even when sitting. - Clothing that is too revealing or shows an inappropriate amount of skin may not be worn. - 11.
 Coaches and sponsors in cooperation with the administration and KSHSAA may set standards which best serve the interest of their organization or activity.